Introduction

 Creating Voice Shopping Experiences

-Beyond discovery, creating seamless voice purchasing experiences requires integration with voice platforms and optimized conversion flows.
+Beyond discovery, creating seamless voice shopping experiences requires integration with voice platforms.

 Amazon Alexa Integration

-Brands selling on Amazon automatically gain basic Alexa shopping capabilities - customers can reorder items by voice.
-For advanced integration:
+Brands selling on Amazon automatically gain basic Alexa voice shopping capabilities.
+For enhanced integration: Alexa Skills allow branded experiences.
+Development cost: $5,000-$25,000.

 Google Shopping Actions